 The HECM loan is comprised of several fees and charges, including:

 2) third party charges

 3) origination fee

 The lender will discuss which fees and charges are mandatory.

 You will be charged an initial mortgage insurance premium (MIP) at closing.
-The initial MIP will be .5 percent or 2.5 percent, depending on your disbursements.
-Over the life of the loan, you will be charged an annual MIP that equals 1.25% of the mortgage balance and is added to the loan balance.
+The initial MIP will be 2%.
+Over the life of the loan, you will be charged an annual MIP that equals .5% of the mortgage balance and is added to the loan balance.

 1. Mortgage Insurance Premium

 You will incur a cost for FHA mortgage insurance.
 The mortgage insurance guarantees that you will receive expected loan advances.
 You can finance the mortgage insurance premium (MIP) as part of your loan.

 Closing costs from third parties can include an appraisal, title search and insurance, surveys, inspections, recording fees, mortgage taxes, credit checks and other fees.

 3. Origination Fee